tristanmenzel/openapi-tsrf/readme.md

 By default, HTTP headers will not be included as part of a request.
 You can include headers by using the `--include-headers` flag in the cli.
 Headers can be included in the following ways:
 * `--include-headers *` - Include all headers defined in the swagger document.
-* `--include-headers header1 header2` - Include only the headers specified when they occur in a path and method
+* `--include-headers header1 header2` - Include only the specified headers

 ## Usage - Manual